Starring: Glenn Jacobs, Christina Vidal and Michael J. Pagan

 1 male found with missing eyes

-1 female head hit on elevator, eyes gouged
+1 female had her head hit within an elevator, eyes gouged

-1 male hook to the jaw, eyes gouged
+1 male gets a hook to the jaw, eyes gouged

 1 male killed, eyes gouged